Doubly robust matching estimators for high dimensional confounding adjustment

 \subsection{Consistency of the doubly robust matching estimator}

 In this section, we demonstrate the consistency of the DRME for estimating the average treatment effect and show that it is doubly robust, in the sense that the average treatment effect is consistently estimated when either the model for the propensity score or the model for the prognostic score is correctly specified.
 We do not require that both are correctly specified.
-These results hold for high dimensions at the standard rate for high-dimensional estimators, again, when either of the two models is correctly specified. \\ \textit{{\bfseries Theorem 2:} Assuming SUTVA, strong ignorability, positivity, no effect modification, the regularity conditions necessary for asymptotic consistency of the lasso, sparsity as defined in (\ref{eqn:sparsity}), and that at least 1 of the 2 high dimensional models is correctly specified, then}
+These results hold for high dimensions at a rate no slower than the standard rate for high-dimensional estimators, again, when either of the two models is correctly specified. \\ \textit{{\bfseries Theorem 2:} Assuming SUTVA, strong ignorability, positivity, no effect modification, the regularity conditions necessary for asymptotic consistency of the lasso, sparsity as defined in (\ref{eqn:sparsity}), that at least 1 of the 2 high dimensional models is correctly specified, and additional weak conditions on the distribution of the data available in the Web Appendix, then}

 Theorem 2 has several important implications.
-First, matching on both a high-dimensional propensity score and a high-dimensional prognostic score is consistent, but with a rate that is slower than the root-$N$ rate we see in low-dimensional settings.
-We get the usual $\log P$ penalty that arises from not knowing which covariates are required from the outset.
+First, matching on both a high-dimensional propensity score and a high-dimensional prognostic score is consistent.
 Second, this consistency only requires one of the two models to be correctly specified.
 This is the matching version of the well known double robustness property from the inverse weighting literature \citep{bang2005doubly}.
 Third, this result directly implies that in low-dimensional settings we have root-$N$ consistency and double robustness. \\ \textit{Sketch Proof of Theorem 2:} First, note that we can write the error of our estimator as:

 where $\widetilde{\theta} = (\gamma^*_w, \gamma^*_y)$ denotes the probability limit of $\widehat{\theta}$.
 It is important to note that $\widetilde{\theta}$ here does not necessarily represent the true propensity and prognostic score parameters.
 The first component of (\ref{eqn:decomp}) is the error that arises from needing to estimate the parameters of the two score models, while the second component is the error induced by the matching process.